Dear Colleagues and Members of the Public

 You are cordially invited to attend the UJ Sociology, Anthropology & Development Studies Wednesday Seminar.
-The weekly seminar is hosted by the Departments of Sociology and Anthropology & Development Studies with support from the Faculty of Humanities.
-The convenors are Liela Groenewald and Letitia Smuts.
-The seminar meets in UJ's Anthropology and Development Studies Seminar Room at DRing 506, on the Auckland Park Kingsway campus, at 15h30 on every Wednesday afternoon during term time, unless otherwise indicated.
-When possible, please arrive by 15:25.
+The weekly seminar has been hosted by the Department of Sociology since 2000.
+It is supported by the UJ Faculty of Humanities and the UJ Department of Anthropology & Development Studies.
+Meetings are held on UJ's Auckland Park Kingsway campus, at 15h30 on every Wednesday afternoon during term time, unless otherwise indicated.

+Guests are asked to arrive at the venue by 15:25.
 Those coming from outside the UJ are advised to enter the campus through Gate 2 on the corner of Ditton and Ripley Streets and to park in Car Park B (scroll down for map).
 It may be helpful to show an invitation to the guard on duty.
-Should you be interested in presenting a paper, please contact the conveners.
-Confirmed presenters' papers should reach Liela Groenewald by two weeks prior to the presentation.

 To join our

 Third term 2015: Re-Imagining and Re-Thinking ‘Freedom’ 60 Years after the Freedom Charter